viking-frank/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

     tf.summary.histogram("W", W)
     tf.summary.histogram("b", b)
 ```
-Our first look at the namescopes lets us assume that we build a graph like
+The first look at the namescopes lets us assume that we build a graph like
 that:

 ![f](https://raw.githubusercontent.com/f37/f37.github.io/master/assets/mlp/mlp1.png)